JABarios/scignalsweb2/content/english/about.md

 about:
   enable : true
   image : "images/unafoto.jpg"
-  title : "We are a neurotechnology company." content : "
+  title : "We are making neurotechnology." content : "
 SCIGNALS is a neurotechnology startup born in collaboration with the Polytechnic University of Madrid (UPM) and Miguel Hernández de Elche (UMH), focused on the research, development and commercialization of specialized technologies to record and process biomedical signals in the field of health and neuroscience.